The Big Damn MCU Rewatch: Captain America: The First Avenger (2011)

 As usual for Connor, it’s the kissing.

 Overall star rating: 9/10.
-Captain America: The First Avenger is nearly flawless, if -ho occasionally.
-As the final prequel before Avengers, occurring nearly concurrently with IM2 and Thor in MCU continuity, it was perfection.
+Captain America: The First Avenger is very nearly flawless, if a bit gung-ho occasionally.
+As the final prequel before Avengers, occurring very nearly concurrently with IM2 and Thor in MCU continuity, it was perfection.